mattking-2/mattking_portfolio/README.md

 Experienced in finance, marketing, product, and customer experience analytics.

 ## Projects
 These projects highlight work I am able to share publicly and reflect the types of advanced analytics and data modeling I routinely perform in professional settings.
+Click the View Project links below to see more.

 ### 1. mHealth dbt Modeling
 - **Description:** Data modeling and analytics for mobile health app data using dbt and BigQuery.